0xPolygon/cosmos-sdk/x/gov/README.md

 * **Proposal submission:** Proposal is submitted to the blockchain with a deposit.
 * **Vote:** Once deposit reaches a certain value (`MinDeposit`), proposal is confirmed and vote opens.
-Bonded Atom holders can then send `TxGovVote` transactions to vote on the proposal.
+Polygon PoS validators can then send `TxGovVote` transactions to vote on the proposal.
 * **Execution** After a period of time, the votes are tallied and depending on the result, the messages in the proposal will be executed.